A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 2017 ICO craze.
 In a rug pull, which is similar to a pump and dump, some investors will liquidate the entire DeFi pool, leaving the remaining token holders with no liquidity and unable to trade, wiping out the remaining value.

 On the regulatory front, the cryptosphere has been inundated with new legal attention as regulatory and policy making bodies weigh in on how the space should operate.
-In the US, FinCEN has proposed two major rule changes to the regulatory obligations banks and virtual asset service providers (VASPs) face when conducting certain virtual currency transactions.
+In the US, FinCEN has proposed two major rule changes to the regulatory obligations banks and The term "virtual asset" refers to any digital representatio...
+More service providers (VASPs) face when conducting certain virtual currency transactions.

 One notice of proposed rulemaking (NPRM) issued in October sought to amend the recordkeeping and Travel Rule regulations to collect, retain, and transmit transfer information on international payments at a much lower threshold.
 As it stands, financial institutions currently transmit records for any transfers in excess of $3000.
 The new rule would see much smaller transfers—anything over $250—come under the same requirements if the transmittal of funds begins or ends outside the United States.
 The rule specifically includes cryptocurrency transfers as a class of transactions to which the proposal would apply.